 CEDAR LAKES.
 The Cedar Lakes, a group of shallow connected lakes, are located just south of the Gulf Intracoastal Waterway, beginning in Brazoria County two miles west of the Matagorda county line and continuing east for six miles to the mouth of the San Bernard River on the Gulf of Mexico (at 28°51' N, 95°30' W).
 The lakes measure just over a mile at their widest point.
 The area is brackish to saltwater marsh with a surface of mud and sand that supports grasses.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Diana J. Kleiner, "CEDAR LAKES," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/roc31.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Diana J. Kleiner, "Cedar Lakes," accessed March 30, 2017, http://www.tshaonline.org/handbook/online/articles/roc31.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.